You Don't Fool Me

-"You Don't Fool Me" is a song by Queen, from the 1995 album Made in Heaven.
-It was released as a single in 1996, containing various remixes of the song.
+"You Don't Fool Me" is a song by British rock band Queen from their 15th and final studio album, Made in Heaven (1995).
+It was released as a single in February 1996 in Europe and in November 1996 in the United Kingdom, containing various remixes of the song.
 The song is one of the few which were actually written and recorded after the Innuendo sessions, and was written and composed by the band, under David Richards' supervision.
-It proved to be Queen' s final European hit.
+It proved to be the band's final European hit.

 Background

 "You Don't Fool Me" was one of the last tracks recorded for the album Made in Heaven and came about in a most unusual way.
 Brian May has explained on his website that the producer for the band, David Richards, more or less created the framework of the song single-handedly, building from bits of lyrics recorded just before Freddie Mercury's death.
 May has said that before Richards' work, there was no song to speak of.
 However, after Richards edited and mixed the song (including a bit of harmonies recorded for "A Winter's Tale"), he presented it to the remaining members of the band.
 Brian May, Roger Taylor and John Deacon then added their instruments and backing vocals and were surprised to end up with a finished song that had begun as nothing.
 The style of the song is reminiscent of their 1982 album Hot Space, and a comment over that featured on their Greatest Hits III album.